 c) that Article 10 of the Constitution states that, in the interval between plenipotentiary conferences, the Council shall act, as governing body of the Union, on behalf of the Plenipotentiary Conference within the limits of the powers delegated to it by the latter;

-d) that Resolution 71 (Rev. Busan, 2014) of this conference, on the strategic plan for the Union for 2016-2019, identifies key issues, goals, strategies and priorities for the Union as a whole, for each of the Sectors and for the General Secretariat;
+d) that Resolution 71 (Rev. Dubai, 2018) of this conference, on the strategic plan for the Union for 2020-2023, identifies key issues, goals, strategies and priorities for the Union as a whole, for each of the Sectors and for the General Secretariat;

+e) Annex 2 to Decision 5 (Rev. Dubai, 2018) on options for reducing expenditure includes, inter alia, the reduction of the number of Council working groups (CWGs) to the absolute minimum necessary and the reduction as much as possible of the number and duration of physical meetings of working groups of the Council (CWG);

-e) that the Council adopted at its 2011 session Council Resolution 1333 on guiding principles for the creation, management and termination of Council working groups;
+f) that the Council adopted at its 2015 session Council Decision 584 on the creation and management of Council Working Groups and at its 2016 session Council Resolution 1333 (Rev. 2016) on guiding principles for the creation, management and termination of Council working groups;

-f) Resolution 70 (Rev. Busan, 2014) of this conference, on gender mainstreaming in ITU and promotion of gender equality and the empowerment of women through information and communication technologies,
+g) Resolution 70 (Rev. Dubai, 2018) of this conference, on gender mainstreaming in ITU and promotion of gender equality and the empowerment of women through information and communication technologies,

 considering further

-a) that the current Council and working group schedule has caused considerable strain on Member State and Sector Member resources;
+a) that the current Council and CWGs schedule has caused considerable strain on Member State and Sector Member resources;

-b) that the constraints of the world economic situation also serve to further increase the growing demands placed on the activities of the Union and to highlight the limited resources available from Member States and Sector Members;
+b) the growing demands placed on the activities of the Union and the limited resources available from Member States and Sector Members;

 c) that, in the resulting economic crisis facing the Union, Member States and Sector Members, there is an urgent need to seek innovative ways to rationalize internal costs, optimize resources and improve efficiency,